victorrentea/live-coding/README.md

 Next features?
 - move all anonymous classes to separate files as public classes
 - settings page to allow users to set more static methods to import
-- Menu entry in GIt to copy to clipboard the current remote URL and Branch cname
+- Menu entry in GIt to copy to clipboard the current remote URL and Branch cname + timestamp sau commit ID
 <!-- Plugin description end -->